The work at St. Joseph’s Indian School isn’t confined to the Chamberlain, South Dakota campus.

 At St. Joseph’s Rising Eagle Day Camp, Lakota children from the Lower Brule and Crow Creek Indian Reservations take part in cultural arts and crafts, eat nutritious meals and thrive in a setting where kids can just be kids!
 Every day, camp counselors drive 30 miles, one way, to pick up Native American children who yearn to have fun, learn and form new friendships … all in a safe environment and at no charge.

 Each summer, St. Joseph’s Bookmobile travels nearly 3,000 miles across South Dakota reservation communities to distribute free reading materials to children and families in need.
 This program put over 8,800 books into the hands of youth and adults this summer.
 Our dedicated staff also uses the time in each community to visit with former students, meet prospective families and hand out student applications.
 Libraries are a rarity in reservation communities, and the closest one may be more than 50 miles away!
 Thanks to your generosity, the Bookmobile is meeting a real need.

 In traditional Lakota (Sioux) culture, women are viewed as sacred beings … they are the keepers of life, heart of the family.

 Today, the sacred circle of traditional values has been broken in many reservation communities.
 Native American women are among the most abused — physically and sexually — demographic in the United States.

 Unfortunately, services to help battered women and their children in reservation communities are rare.
-This is why the Sacred Heart Center in Eagle Butte, South Dakota is so important.
+This is why the Sacred Heart Family Safe Shelter in Eagle Butte, South Dakota is so important.
 Our center provides abused women and children on the Cheyenne River Indian Reservation hope, safety and support in times of great need.
 Whether it’s a temporary home while they leave a dangerous situation, or a ride to court, Lakota (Sioux) women receive moral support and guidance to help them through these challenging situations.

 Adolescent Care Center